microsoft/entref-spring-boot/README.md

 - A full CI/CD pipeline
 - Robust but simple codebase that follows common enterprise-engineering best practices
 - Load and failure simulators to validate scale, resiliency and failover

+### API Routes

+We're using three kinds of models: `Person`, `Title`, and `Principal`.
+The `Person` model represents a person who participates in media, either in front of the camera or behind the scenes.
+The `Title` represents what it sounds like - the title of the piece of media, be it a movie, a TV series, or some other kind of similar media.
+Finally, the `Principal` model and its derivative child class `PrincipalWithName` represent the intersection of Person and Title, ie. what a particular person does or plays in a specific title.

+To meaninfully access this IMDb dataset and these models, there are a few routes one can access on the API.

++ `/people`
+  + `POST` - Creates a person, and returns information and ID of new person
+  + `GET` - Returns a small number of people entries
++ `/people/{nconst}` > nconst is the unique identifier
+  + `GET` - Gets the person associated with ID, and returns information about the person
+  + `PUT` - Updates a person for a given ID, and returns information about updated person
+  + `DELETE` - Deletes a person with a given ID, and returns the success/failure code
++ `/people/{nconst}/titles` > nconst is the unique identifier
+  + `GET` - Gets the titles in the dataset associated with the person with specified ID and returns them in an array
++ `/titles`
+  + `POST` - Creates a title, and returns the information and ID of the new titles
+  + `GET` - returns a small number of title entries
++ `/titles/{tconst}` > tconst is the unique identifier
+  + `GET` - Gets the title of piece given the ID, and returns information about that title
+  + `PUT` - Updates the title of a piece given the ID, and returns that updated information based on ID
+  + `DELETE` - Deletes the piece of media given the ID, and returns the success/failure code
++ `/titles/{tconst}/people` > tconst is the unique identifier
+  + `GET` - Gets the people in the dataset associated with the given title, and returns that list
++ `/titles/{tconst}/cast` > tconst is the unique identifier
+  + `GET` - Gets the people in the dataset associated with the given title who act, and returns that list
++ `/titles/{tconst}/crew` > tconst is the unique identifier
+  + `GET` - Gets the people in the dataset associated with the given title who participate behind the scenes, and returns that list

+For more details, check out the [Swagger documentation](./api/swagger.yml).

 ### Why We Chose App Services